NetworkBlockDevice/nbd/doc/proto.md

 unless the client responds with a corresponding flag.
 The server MUST NOT set any of these flags during oldstyle negotiation.

+##### Client flags

+This field of 32 bits is sent after initial connection and after receiving the handshake flags from the server.

+- bit 0, `NBD_FLAG_C_FIXED_NEWSTYLE`; SHOULD be set by clients that support the fixed newstyle protocol.
+Servers MAY choose to honour fixed newstyle from clients that didn't set this bit, but relying on this isn't recommended.
+- bit 1, `NBD_FLAG_C_NO_ZEROES`; MUST NOT be set if the server did not set `NBD_FLAG_NO_ZEROES`.
+If set, the server MUST NOT send the 124 bytes of zeroes at the end of the negotiation.

+Clients MUST NOT set any other flags; the server MUST drop the TCP connection if the client sets an unknown flag, or a flag that does not match something advertised by the server.

 ##### Transmission flags

 This field of 16 bits is sent by the server after option haggling, or